 and Farouk Ali-Haimoud.
 They also found the photograph of another man, Youssef Hmimmssa, who was arrested not long after in Iowa.

-All four were indicted on September 27, 2001, on charges misuse of visas and fraud in connection with identity documents.
+All four were indicted on September 27, 2001, on charges of misuse of visas and fraud in connection with identity documents.

 Similar charges were later filed against Abdel-Ilah Elmardoudi.

 On August 28, 2002, Koubriti, 22, Hannan, 32, Elmardoudi, 35, and Ali-Haimoud were charged with conspiracy to provide material resources or support to terrorists.
 The indictment accused them of planning to acquire missiles and shoe and truck bombs and plotting attacks on Comerica Park, Disneyland, Las Vegas, a U.S. airbase in Incerlik, Turkey and a hospital in Amman, Jordan.
-The indictment was secured in part on the testimony of Hmimmssa, who had been charged in the case, though not with terrorist activities, and who pleaded guilty in exchange for his cooperation against his co-defendants.
+The indictment was secured in part on the testimony of Hmimmssa, who had been charged in the case, though not with terrorist activities, and who pled guilty in exchange for his cooperation against his co-defendants.

 Following lengthy jury selection, the trial began on March 26, 2003—the first terrorism trial in the wake of the 911 attacks.
 The trial featured the testimony of Hmimmssa, who said Elmardoudi told him about the possibility of attacks on the United States a month prior to the September 11th attacks.
 He described the defendants as Islamic extremists who sought to provide weapons to the Middle East and help fellow countrymen enter the U.S.